joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6677147/2025/10/01/lamar-jackson-injury-status-ravens/

 **Arizona Cardinals lose another running back to injury as Trey Benson hits IR**\
-`Benson will miss at least four weeks with a knee injury, though Gannon said the team does expect him to return from IR.`\
+`Benson will miss at least four weeks with a knee injury, though Gannon said the team expects him to return from IR.`\
 https://nytimes.com/athletic/6680308/2025/10/01/cardinals-trey-benson-ir-knee-injury/

 **How Washington Became a Testing Ground for ICE**\
 `A series of arrests captured on video reveal how immigration officers have worked with other law enforcement agencies to identify migrants during stops for minor infractions.`\
 https://nytimes.com/2025/10/01/us/politics/washington-dc-ice.html

-**Even the Statue of Liberty’s Torch Could Go Dark During Shutdown**\
+**Even the Statue of Liberty’s Torch Could Go Dark During the Shutdown**\
 `New York Democrats, led by Gov. Kathy Hochul, warned of the damage the government shutdown could cause across the state and blamed Republicans.`\
 https://nytimes.com/2025/10/01/nyregion/government-shutdown-affects-new-york.html